Oh, short guys. We love them, we hate them, and sometimes we date them.

 When you’re out in public and people look at you, you wonder if they're thinking that you're a girl with a short boyfriend.

-He may have a beautiful face, killer abs and a stellar personality, but all you or anyone else can seem to focus on is that your boo is a tiny little munchkin.
+He may have a beautiful face, amazing abs and a stellar personality, but all you or anyone else can seem to focus on is that your boo is a tiny little munchkin.
 You try to ignore it, but it’s just always an issue.
 It never goes away.

 3. It makes you self-conscious about your own height.